 - once you clean up after your pet

-- before you prepare or handle food
+- before you prepare food, handle food or eat

 - after touching raw meat

 - after you use public transport